 - Tax Benefits for Non-Habitual Residents

-- Possibility of getting a Golden Visa with real estate investment
+- Obtaining a Golden Visa with real estate investment

-- Cost of living much lower than the European average
+- Lower cost of living than European cities

-- It is halfway between the United States and the United Kingdom
+- It’s halfway between the United States and the United Kingdom

 So, as in most regions of Portugal, the question should be: Why not move to Madeira?

 What is the cost of living in Madeira?

-When you’re living in Madeira, you find that prices are much lower than in major European cities or even islands.
+People living in Madeira, especially expats like you, find that prices are much lower than in major European cities or islands.